seenakhan/ContosoTraders/demo-scripts/low-code-development/technical-walkthrough.md

 * Power Apps is used to help developers and business users to build custom solutions to meet business goals as it is a Low-Code approach to development.
 How effectively with a simple canvas contoso traders resolved their issue
 * Canvas App configuration and screens coding explained
+* Canvas app used a dataverse connection with Azure SQL database by configuring SQL Server connection from the Power App Dataverse connections.
-* Canvase App used Power automate workflow with adaptive cards to send the notifications to a Teams channel by using bot.
+* Canvas App used Power automate workflow with adaptive cards to send the notifications to a Teams channel by using bot.
 * Adaptive cards can be used to send notifications or messages to the audience by using bot or message extension.

-Power platform

 ## Before you begin